Beyond Recycling: On the Road to Zero Waste

 While few locations are bringing together all the elements of a comprehensive zero waste plan, many have in common a philosophy driven by four core strategies:

 1. Moving away from waste disposal: Zero waste moves societies away from waste disposal by setting goals and target dates to reduce waste going to landfills, abolishing waste incineration, establishing or raising landfill fees, shifting subsidies away from waste disposal, banning disposable products, and other actions.
-Government policies which promote these interventions are strongest when they incentivize community participation and incorporate the interests of waste workers.
+Government policies that promote these interventions are strongest when they incentivize community participation and incorporate the interests of waste workers.

-2. Supporting comprehensive reuse, recycling, and organics treatment programs: Zero waste is about creating a closed cycle for all the materials we use—paper, glass, metals, plastic, and food among them.
+2. Supporting comprehensive reuse, recycling, and organics treatment programs: Zero waste is about creating a closed cycle for all the materials we use — paper, glass, metals, plastic, and food among them.
 Such a system operates through separating waste at its source in order to reuse, repair, and recycle inorganic materials, and compost or digest organic materials.
 Separate organics collection ensures a stream of clean, high-quality material which in turn enables the creation of useful products (compost and biogas) from the largest portion of municipal waste.

-3. Engaging Communities: Zero waste relies on democracy and strong community action in shaping waste management.
+3. Engaging communities: Zero waste relies on democracy and strong community action in shaping waste management.
 A lengthy initial consultation process can pay off with better design and higher participation rates.
 Residents must actively participate in the programs by consuming sustainably, minimizing waste, separating discards, and composting at home.

 A successful zero waste program must also be an inclusive one.
 Inclusive zero waste systems make sure that resource recovery programs include and respect all those involved in resource conservation, especially informal recyclers whose livelihoods depend on discarded materials.
 The workers who handle waste should be fully integrated into the design, implementation, and monitoring processes, as they ultimately make the system function.
 In some communities, where waste workers come from historically excluded populations, this may require ending long-standing discriminatory practices.

 4. Designing for the future: Zero waste emphasizes efficient use of resources; safe manufacturing and recycling processes to protect workers; product durability; and design for disassembly, repair, and recycling.
-Once communities begin to put zero waste practices in place, the residual fraction—that which is left over because it is either too toxic to be safely recycled or is made out of non-recyclable materials—becomes evident, and industrial design mistakes and inefficiencies can be studied and corrected.
+Once communities begin to put zero waste practices in place, the residual fraction — that which is left over because it is either too toxic to be safely recycled or is made out of non-recyclable materials — becomes evident, and industrial design mistakes and inefficiencies can be studied and corrected.

 Reducing or substituting toxic materials, reducing packaging, and environmentally preferable purchasing are some important strategies.